 Mr. Marrelli is the principal of Marrelli Support Services Inc., a firm that has delivered accounting and regulatory compliance services to listed companies on various exchanges for over twenty years.
-In addition, Carmelo is a controlling shareholder of DSA Corporate Services Inc., a firm providing corporate secretarial and regulatory filing services.
-Carmelo is a Chartered Professional Accountant (CPA, CA, CGA), and a member of the Institute of Chartered Secretaries and Administrators, a professional body that certifies corporate secretaries.
+He is a Chartered Professional Accountant (CPA, CA, CGA) and a member of the Institute of Chartered Secretaries and Administrators, a professional body that certifies corporate secretaries.
 He has a Bachelor of Commerce degree from the University of Toronto (1995).
+Mr. Marrelli acts as the chief financial officer to a number of issuers on the TSX, TSX Venture Exchange, NEO Exchange and CSE, as well as non-listed companies, and as a director of select issuers.
+In addition, Mr. Marrelli also controls DSA Corporate Services Inc., a firm providing corporate secretarial and regulatory filing services, and Marrelli Trust Company Limited, a British Columbia financial institution, providing transfer agent services.